 Friends From the Forest is a series of hikes that aims to put the focus back on the time spent with people.
 Our early experiences on trail were filled with countless amazing men & women of all ages.
 The time they spent with us, and the memories we created, inspired us to pursue our passion for guiding.
 Now we would like to create an opportunity to take the focus off the activity, or the destination, and put it where it really counts!
 Back to our friends from the forest.
 If you have crossed paths with us you are welcome to join us, and we look forward to creating many memorable experiences that inspire others to enjoy their time spent with friends in the great outdoors.

 This unique program puts control in your hands.
-Each Monday we will announce a location, and activity that was selected from one of your suggestions.
-The adventure will take place the following Wednesday.
+The beginning of each week, we will announce a location, and activity that was selected from one of your suggestions.
+The adventure will take place on a Wednesday, or Thursday.
 Selections will be made with careful thought to the season, conditions, and with safety in mind.
 We will post registration infomartion when we announce the destination.
 Don't wait to register, as space will be limited to 11, so we may comply we backcountry regulations, and best practices.

 We thought it would be helpful to see where we have ventured previously with our Friends From the Forest.
 Remember anyone is welcome to suggest an adventure to be featured in this series.
 To suggest an adventure simply send us a message, and let us know where you want to go!